 Other features include handgrip pulse sensors, Bluetooth wireless heart rate receiver, 2″ stereo speakers, cooling fan, tablet holder and water bottle holder.
 The warranty includes lifetime cover on the frame, 10 -years cover on the motor and 2-years cover for parts and labour (registration within 28 days of purchase and getting 2nd year of coverage required).

 The NordicTrack C 1650 has some nice things going for it.
 It's relatively easy to use, it's well-built, it has a good range of workouts built-in and it comes with an iFit subscription which opens up a huge range of training options.
 But there are areas where it's less impressive.
 The deck is narrower than other models which cost about the same, and the incline is not as steep as you'll find on competing machines either.
-A great illustration of this the DKN EnduRun which features a commercial grade AC motor that makes for a gym quality machine, has a wider running deck and a steeper incline, but is also available for a good bit less than the C1650.
+A great illustration of this the DKN EnduRun which features a commercial grade AC motor that makes for a gym quality machine, has a wider running deck and a steeper incline, but won't cost you any more than the C1650.

 NordicTrack C 1650 Specifications

 - 0 – 22kph (0 – 13.7mph) speed range with OneTouch™ controls

 - 0-12% incline range

 - 51cm (20.1″) x 152cm (60″) running deck with Flexselect™ Cushioning

 - Console with 10″ HD touch display